-- The Lenovos computers include a 3-year basic warranty.
-An additional 3-year complete care warranty to cover accidental damage and a 3-year battery replacement warranty is also included on Lenovos laptops.
+- The Lenovo computers include a 3-year basic warranty.
+An additional 3-year complete care warranty to cover accidental damage and a 3-year battery replacement warranty is also included on Lenovo laptops.

 - Macintosh offers only a basic 3-year warranty and no accidental damage or extended battery warranty is available.
 Departments with faculty/staff members who choose a Mac must be willing to bear the cost of repair due to accidental damage, worn batteries, etc.

 Should I buy a desktop or laptop computer?

 - Either a desktop or laptop computer is acceptable, but you should base your decision on the model that best suits your needs.
 Desktop models are typically less expensive, more expandable, and often more comfortable to use than laptops.
 On the other hand, they are designed for stationary locations, so they take up more space than a laptop.

 - Laptops have major advantages.
 They are mobile, compact, and ideal for taking advantage of the wireless internet throughout campus.
 Laptops, however, are vulnerable to theft and damage, more expensive to buy and repair, and have a smaller screen and keyboard than a desktop model.